ozkilim/biological_community_detection/README.md

 ## Baseline reasults

-#### Below show the variatoon if Normalised mutual information and Modularity for the synthetic LFR graph with varying number of nodes andmixing perameter between 0-1.
+> Lancichinetti–Fortunato–Radicchi benchmark is an algorithm that generates benchmark networks (artificial networks that resemble real-world networks).
+They have a priori known communities and are used to compare different community detection methods.
+The advantage of the benchmark over other methods is that it accounts for the heterogeneity in the distributions of node degrees and of community sizes.

 ##### LFR synthetic graph with ground state communities colored.
 ![image info](figures/LFR.png)

+#### Below show the variation if NMI and Q for the synthetic LFR graph with varying number of nodes (250, 500 and 1000) with and mixing perameter between 0-1.
+The mixing perameter increase detroys the community structure in a controlled manner so community finding algorithms can be evaluated against each other when communites become less well defined.

 | Normalised mutual information      | Modularity     |
 | -------------- | -------------- |